MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/parameterization-improvements-in-web-deploy-v3.md

 ---
-title: "Parameterization improvements in Web Deploy V3 | Microsoft Docs"
+title: "Parameterization improvements in Web Deploy V3"
 author: rick-anderson
 description: "Earlier versions of Web Deploy only supported replacing attribute values which already existed as part of the package.
-In Web Deploy V3 we have added support..." ms.author: iiscontent
+In Web Deploy V3 we have added support..." ms.date: 07/26/2012 ms.assetid: 011d5bd7-aa56-4bab-9cb6-16a5b5977a98 msc.legacyurl: /learn/publish/using-web-deploy/parameterization-improvements-in-web-deploy-v3 msc.type: authoredcontent
-manager: soshir
-ms.date: 07/26/2012
-ms.topic: article
-ms.assetid: 011d5bd7-aa56-4bab-9cb6-16a5b5977a98
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/parameterization-improvements-in-web-deploy-v3
-msc.type: authoredcontent
 ---